Welcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral FarmWelcome to Keveral Farm

 Number of Nights:

-Mobile: +44(0)7772 155967 (no voice-mail please)
+Mobile: +44(0)7772 155967 (no voice-mail please)#

 More Info

-Bedding: Please bring your own bedding, including a double sheet or cover for each futon.
-Otherwise, we can provide them for an extra charge.
+Bedding: Please bring your own bedding, including a double sheet or cover for each futon, and pillows.

 Terms and Conditions